-Todd Morgan is in his second season as assistant track and field coach and head women's cross country coach after joining the program in January 2012.
+Todd Morgan is in his third season as assistant track and field coach and head women's cross country coach after joining the program in January 2012.
 Morgan had spent the previous three cross country seasons as the primary cross country coach and five-and-a-half years as an assistant track and field coach at Florida.

 In his first track and field season at UVa, Morgan coached Morgane Gay to a fifth-place finish at the 2012 NCAA Indoor Championships and four All-Americans at the national outdoor meet, including Gay (1,500m), Chelsea Ley (5,000m), Kathleen Stevens (5,000m) and Catherine White (10,000m).
 During Morgan's first cross country season with Virginia, White earned All-America honors with a 33rd-place finish at NCAAs, while White and Barbara Strehler each earned All-Southeast Region honors.